wicked-rainman/DAPL/docs/README.md

         "clang -Ofast prog.c ../lib/libdapl.a -o progname" for files conaining single line "CSV" type records, or "clang -Ofast prog.c ../lib/libeml.a -o progname" to utilise the E-mail conversion handler

 9. On a client, any additional reference files you make should reside in $HOME/DAPL/Reference.

-On a Server, DNS related files must all be built from scratch using the DNS related scripts in sbin (dns_auth_update() and rdns_update() They represent too much of an overhead for client installs).
+10. On a Server, DNS related files must all be built from scratch using the DNS related scripts in sbin - dns_auth_update() and rdns_update().